+KCFF was launched in 2001 by Alex Jansen, then a film student at Queen’s University.
 It began as a three-day event at the Screening Room Movie Theatre, a two screen repertory cinema which Jansen was managing at the time.
 Fifteen of the twenty original screenings sold out.

 In 2002, the festival added a second venue, increased the number of screenings substantially and added a fourth day to the event.
-Over the years the festival has continued to develop, launching the Local Filmmaking Initiative to provide educational and networking opportunities for local filmmakers, presenting a high school outreach program, guaranteeing the inclusion of French language films at each festival, and adding retrospective screenings and a Master class.
+Over the years, the festival continued to develop, launching the Local Filmmaking Initiative to provide educational and networking opportunities for local filmmakers, presenting a high school outreach program, guaranteeing the inclusion of French language films at each festival, and adding retrospective screenings and a Master class.